Elan456/cu-autograder-framework/README.md

 given by Gradescope.

 # Usage
-1. Either clone the repository or download the zip file and extract it.
+1. Download the latest release from the [releases page](https://github.com/Elan456/cu-autograder-framework/releases) or clone the repository.
-2. Edit the files and replace the examples with your own code.
+2. Place testing drivers in the `tests/drivers` directory.
-   * Change `tests/drivers/exampleDriver.cpp` to your own driver or remove it.
+3. Place any input files that the student's code should read in the `tests/io_files` directory.
-   * Remove and change the unit tests in `tests/test.py`.
+4. Put unit tests in the `tests/test.py` file which can use the drivers and io_files.
-3. Zip up the autograder (you can use the `ziper.sh` script).
+5. Zip up the autograder: `sh zipper.sh` (The name can be changed in the `zipper.sh` file)
-4. Upload the autograder to Gradescope (ideally in a private testing assignment).
+6. Upload the autograder to Gradescope.
-5. Run the autograder on a submission (sample code) and see if it works properly.
+7. Upload your sample code to Gradescope and see if everything works as expected.
 ## Files (and what they do)

 Even though many files are mentioned, the two things that must be changed are the